CSPA requires that children must have sought to acquire a visa within one year after it becomes available.

 Before the Child Status Protection Act (CSPA) was enacted in 2002, if a child reached his or her 21st birthday before immigrating to the US with their parents, they would loose their place in line.
 CSPA provides relief to children who “age-out” as a result of delays by the government in processing visa petitions.
-This ruling allows children to “seek to acquire” a visa within one year after a visa becomes available.

 “I have been dealing with immigration lawyers for almost a decade.
 This office is by far the best office I have worked with.”